-Figure 4 - DIP Logical Data Model
+Figure 4 - DIP Logical Design

+The DIP hosts multiple Message Channels.
+Each Message Channel represents the logical and physical transfer of messages.
 The business process will be orchestrated by Message/Event channels where messages are exchanged between Market Participants.
 As well as the business process and data payload, each channel will be defined by a set of services, or possibly only a single service, that can send or receive the messages on that channel.
-Their inherent roles govern the access to each service for each Market Participant.
+Their inherent roles govern the access to each service for each Market Participants.

-Each message channel is defined by a specific interface definition, effectively the data payload, and also an event code.
+Each Message Channel is defined by a specific interface definition, effectively the data payload, a publication, the outgoing message and also an event code.
 In addition, a set of rules will exist for each channel in terms of the permissions on the channel, data obfuscation, archiving, message addressing/routing etc. These will be set up when the channel is deployed.